Direwolfesp/zigtorrent/README.md

 # zigtorrent

-'Toy' Bittorrenct (original spec) CLI client that serves as a learning proyect for myself so its not expected to work optimally.
+Toy Bittorrent (original spec) CLI client that serves as a learning proyect for myself so its not expected to work optimally.

 ## Features
 - Download a piece